kenoz/NRT-tutorial/README.md

 The tutorial provides three vector files, so you can experiment the NRT package by masking non-forest areas and assessing the results with a few reference data.

 - `bd-foret_p33.gpkg`: limits of the studied area, a plot of coniferous forest in the North of France.
+Taken from BD Foret V2 &copy;IGN
 - `plot01_samples.shp`: set of 14 reference points visually interpreted on Sentinel-2 time-series.
 It gives the start date of dieback (due to bark beetles) at the yellow or red stage (approximation).
-Produced by Kenji Ose (2024).
+Produced by &copy;Kenji Ose (2024).
 - `plot01_samples_2.shp`: set of 50 reference points visually interpreted on Sentinel-2 time-series.
 It gives the start date of dieback (due to bark beetles) at the yellow or red stage (approximation).
-Produced by Kenji Ose (2024).
+Produced by &copy;Kenji Ose (2024).

 ---